MicrosoftDocs/PowerShell-Docs/developer/cmdlet/how-to-validate-an-argument-set.md

 caps.latest.revision: 8
 ---
 # How to Validate an Argument Set

 This example shows how to specify a validation rule that the Windows PowerShell runtime can use to check the parameter argument before the cmdlet is run.
 This validation rule provides a set of the valid values for the parameter argument.

 > [!NOTE]
 > For more information about the class that defines this attribute, see [System.Management.Automation.Validatesetattribute](/dotnet/api/System.Management.Automation.ValidateSetAttribute).

 ### To validate an argument set

 - Add the ValidateSet attribute as shown in the following code.
 This example specifies a set of three possible values for the `UserName` parameter.

-    ```
+    ```csharp
     [ValidateSet("Steve", "Mary", "Carl", IgnoreCase = true)]
     [Parameter(Position = 0, Mandatory = true)]
     public string UserName